SGM Herbert A. Friedman (Ret.)

 I chose leaflet 88 because it depicts two of the leaders of the

 The back of the leaflet is bordered in the yellow and three red stripes of the national flag.
+I have also seen it with plain red text.
+The size of the heads seems to vary on different printings of this leaflet from 54 mm in height down to 52 mm.
 The text is quite long.
 Some of the more pertinent comments are:

 DEAR COMPATRIOTS OF

 On the occasion of the inauguration of the new President and Vice President of the